aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/3d-objects/convert-mesh-of-a-single-3d-object-in-ply-file/_index.md

 {{% /alert %}}
 ## **Create a 3D object and save it to PLY file**
-The overloaded EncodeMesh members exposed by the PlyFormat class can be used to convert the Mesh of a 3D object to PLY file.
-The EncodeMesh members take the Mesh, output file name and PlySaveOptions objects as parameters.
+The overloaded `encodeMesh` members exposed by the `PlyFormat` class can be used to convert the Mesh of a 3D object to PLY file.
+The `encodeMesh` members take the `Mesh`, output file name and `PlySaveOptions` objects as parameters.
 Using the PLY save options, developers can change the name of coordinate components.
 ### **Programming Sample**
 This code example creates a 3D Cylinder object, and then encode in the PLY file.